 ABRAXAS the LOVESICK SEA DRAKE

 “Lucky for you, I say.”
-Thinking the poor bird was about to bawl, Ajax took the pelican under wing and suggested he stop moaning and try to set things right.
+Thinking the poor bird was about to bawl, Aegis took the pelican under wing and suggested he stop moaning and try to set things right.
 “Brace up, old chap.
 Your lost mouthful did drop in, but never resurfaced.
 Chances are, she's found the stream feeding our beaver pond, and already made her way back to sea.
 Why don't you stop railing yourself and go check the seashore.
 I'll have another look around here.”
 Buoyed somewhat by that suggestion, the pelican bounded off toward the coastline.